jrziegler/my-color/README.md

 * implement the project with MSBuild in mind for CI using TFS/DevOps when using .NET, or as a Maven/Gradle project in Java
 * Implement an additional **POST** /persons to add new people to the dataset
 * Add a secondary data source (e.g. database via EF or JPA)

-Think about your potential future colleagues, and do not make it too easy for them by posting your solution publicly.
-Thank you!